Chart Color Schemes

 North Perth shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-North Perth's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 50.1% hold university qualifications, compared to 27.9% in WA and 30.1% in Greater Perth.
-Bachelor degrees are the most common at 33.8%, followed by postgraduate qualifications (11.1%) and graduate diplomas (5.2%).
-Vocational pathways account for 22.8% of qualifications, with advanced diplomas at 9.6% and certificates at 13.2%.
+North Perth has a higher proportion of residents aged 15+ with university qualifications compared to Western Australia (WA) and Greater Perth.
+Specifically, 50.1% of North Perth residents have such qualifications, while WA has 27.9% and Greater Perth has 30.1%.
+Bachelor degrees are the most common at 33.8%, followed by postgraduate qualifications at 11.1% and graduate diplomas at 5.2%.
+Vocational pathways account for 22.8%, with advanced diplomas at 9.6% and certificates at 13.2%.

 Frequently Asked Questions - Education